Anthony-R-G/ConservationApp/README.md

 ### Donating
 ![screen 1](https://media.giphy.com/media/TdRL73btVxWARhxpVO/giphy.gif)

-•You can show your support for animal conservation efforts by clicking on the large donate button found on every individual animal's page.
+•You can show your support for animal conservation efforts by tapping on the large donate button found on every individual animal's page.

 •This will redirect you in-app to the relevant conservation/project for that specific animal.
 Getting involved is just a tap away.